colgoman/mws-restaurant-project/README.md

 Performance score should be at 70 or better.
 Accessibility score should be at 90 or better.

+### **Stage Three**

+In Stage Three, I took the connected application which I built in Stage One and Stage Two and added additional functionality.
+I added a form which allowed users to create their own reviews.
+When the app is offline, the form will defer updating to the remote database until a connection is established.
+Functionality was also added to save a favourite restaurant.
+This app was to meet the required performance benchmarks which was tested using Lighthouse.

+Progressive Web App score should be at 90 or better.
+Performance score should be at 90 or better.
+Accessibility score should be at 90 or better.

 ### What do I do from here?